yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 #### Excel processing

-1. Dump the record from Mint
+1. Dump the record from Mint to nyuzyt/Personal file/Transactions cvs file
+1. Insert a line in overall sheet prior to the previous record, then paste the new records
+1. Create a new sheet for this month alone
-2. Remove the Loan accounts
+1. Remove the Loan accounts
-3. Remove the Credit Card Payments
+1. Remove the Credit Card Payments
-4. Filter the records by account first
+1. Filter the records by account first
-5. Check each account, modify the catagory and mark the transactions as verfied
+1. Check each account, modify the catagory and mark the transactions as verfied
-6. Get a summary of how much money in total for each catogory
+1. Get a summary of how much money in total for each catogory
-7. Single item takes more than $100 should be listed as well
+1. Single item takes more than $10,000 should be listed

 #### Web update